atlopes/UTCDatetime/README.md

 #### GetUTCOffset ([LocalTime AS Datetime] [, TZID AS String]) AS Integer

-Returns the UTC offset observed at a given date in a given time zone. `m.UTCTime` defaults to `This.Now()`; if no `m.TZID` is sent, the default time zone is used instead.
+Returns the UTC offset observed at a given date in a given time zone. `m.LocalTime` defaults to `DATETIME()`; if no `m.TZID` is sent, the default time zone is used instead.

+#### GetTimeDifference (Time1 AS Datetime, TZID1 AS String, Time2 AS Datetime, TZID2 AS String) AS Number

+Returns the time difference in seconds between two datetimes that may be, or may not be in the same time zone.
+The result can be read as "how time2 compares to time1" (if greater than zero, time2 occurs after time1; if less than zero time2 occurs before time1; if equal to zero, both datetimes occur at the same time).

+To calculate a duration, set time1 as the beginning of the event, and time2 as the end.

 ### Properties